 General Motors (Chevy, GMC, Cadillac), Ford, Lincoln, Nissan, Fiat Chrysler America (Chrysler, Jeep, Dodge, Alfa Romeo, Fiat), Toyota, Mercedes, BMW, Subaru, Mazda, Volkswagen, Kia, Hyundai, Mitsubishi, Suzuki, Honda, Lexus, Acura, Infiniti, Tesla, Audi, Lamborghini, Ferrari, Porsche, Harley-Davidson, Four Winds, Monaco, Winnebago, Fleetwood, Coachmen, Forest River, Keystone, Heartland, Tiffin, Cruiser (this list is not exhaustive).

 Engine, transmission, suspension, tires, brakes, electrical system, air conditioning, ignition, steering, computer modules, interior trim components, exterior trim components (this list is not exhaustive).

 *The above FAQs and answers are for informational/educational purposes and are not legal advice.
 Please contact Amar Law Group for additional pertinent information and details about your rights.

-Our results are not a guaranty of a specific case outcome because every vehicle situation has unique facts and circumstances.
-Please contact us for a FREE assessment you particular vehicle issues.
+Our results are not a guarantee of a specific case outcome because every vehicle situation has unique facts and circumstances.
+Please contact us for a FREE assessment of your particular vehicle issues.